mustafak43/artaKalma-household-management/README.md

-# Firebase Notification Sender
+# artaKalma Backend

-The 'Firebase Notification Sender' project, which was created for a competition in Turkey called TEKNOFEST, is aimed at simplifying household management and communication.
+The 'artaKalma' project, which was created for a competition in Turkey called TEKNOFEST, is aimed at simplifying household management and communication.
+Has led the team to the finals in said competition.

 ## Overview